satanas/site/cheatsheets/gamedev/make-decisions-matter/index.md

 social_buttons: true
 ---

-## We need to create impact.
-But, what is impact?
+One of the most important things need to create is impact, but what is impact?

+## What is impact?
 Impact is the measure of players believing their choices matter.
 To tell a good story we need to balance the act of maintaining a cohesive narrative, avoid exponential scaling and delivering impact.